New Canadian iphone plans: will Rogers react ?

 The Montreal Chapter of Fair Copyright for Canada is holding an emergency action meeting to respond to the new bill.
 We’ll have information for citizens to learn more about the Canadian DMCA, and materials for writing and sending letters to MPs asking them to oppose the bill.

-Come meet others in the Montreal area who want a balanced, fair copyright system that works for all Canadians.
-Facebook Event, Meeting at Station C this Thursday 6:00 PM.
+Come meet others in the Montreal area who want a balanced, fair copyright system that works for all Canadians. , Meeting at this Thursday 6:00 PM.